 Somers Group Holdings Ltd. ("Somers" or "SGHL" or "the Company" or "the Group" or "we" or "our") (formerly known as Watford Holdings Ltd.) is a privately held, global specialty property and casualty insurance and reinsurance holding company headquartered in Bermuda.
-We are owned by Arch Capital Group Ltd. ("Arch"), with a 40% ownership interest, Kelso & Company ("Kelso"), with a 30% ownership interest and Warburg Pincus LLC ("Warburg Pincus"), with a 30% ownership interest.
+As at December 31, 2024, we are owned by Arch Capital Group Ltd. ("Arch"), with a 40% ownership interest, Kelso & Company ("Kelso"), with a 30% ownership interest and Warburg Pincus LLC ("Warburg Pincus"), with a 30% ownership interest.